 Some routines changed, and this can be more difficult to deal with when it’s no longer your own choice to stay at home during the weekend – it’s the only choice you have!

-Just going to buy groceries needed once a week is a routine of mine for several years, but this has more to do with the fact that I don’t like being in a store in general 😂 In 2020 the only thing that changed there was the time WHEN to go there.
+Just going to buy groceries needed once a week is a routine of mine for several years, but this has more to do with the fact that I don’t like being in a store in general.
+In 2020 the only thing that changed there was the time and WHEN to go there.

 What things did you miss most during 2020?
 I missed simple things like grabbing a cup of coffee with a friend after work or going to the cinema.
 Sure I watched more movies during 2020 than I’ve probably done ever during a single year, but my sofa and tv-set can’t compare to the cinema experience by a long shot!
-The only movie I managed to see in the cinema during 2020 was Sonic the Hedgehog together with the kids 😂🤣 The joyful life of being a parent right? (the movie was okay though 🤫)
+The only movie I managed to see at the cinema in 2020 was Sonic the Hedgehog together with the kids.
+The joyful life of being a parent right? (the movie was okay though).

 10. Try, Reflect, Refine, Repeat

 What useful strategies from surviving 2020 can we bring into 2021 as teachers (and in general)?

 I summarize this as try, reflect, refine, repeat!

 Don’t be afraid to try out new things, your classroom isn’t the same anymore – try to take advantage of that!
 What things can you do in a slightly different way that might work better right now?